Canine epileptoid cramping syndrome: History

 Ms. Plange came to the U.S. Border Terrier list in early 1999 inquiring about the BT's in America and asking if any dogs had unusual epileptic-like symptoms, because a number of suspected carriers were imported from GB to the USA.
 Ms. Kris Blake contacted Ms. Plange and found that the symptoms of her dog ‘Breaker’ were identical to those of the dogs in Germany and that his pedigree contained dogs who also suffered from the disorder.
 Then, with Kris Blake struggling with this unusual medical problem in her dog, the problem became recognized in the United States, too.

 In 1996, Joke Miedema, a Dutch Border Terrier owner, acquired a puppy named Roughmoor Blue Spike (known as Spike).
 About a year later, the dog began exhibiting strange symptoms, starting with apparent absentness and occasional staggering.
 In 2000, Spike began exhibiting more severe symptoms including cramping and epileptic-like fits; tests performed at Utrecht University in 2002 were Prof Rothuizen already had examined Border Terriers from Germany, determined that the dog did not have epilepsy.

 By the end of 2001, Spike was having 2–3 epileptoid episodes per week.
 Owners of cramping dogs began to connect via Internet groups, including a support group started by Miedema; the condition came to be known in NL as "Spike's Disease."
-In science it is customary for the person who first described a condition to also give it a name.
-So in the spring of 2003 Diana Plange decided to give the condition a descriptive name: Canine Epileptoid Cramping Syndrome.
+In the spring of 2003, Diana Plange (as the person who first described the condition) gave the condition a descriptive name: Canine Epileptoid Cramping Syndrome.